viebel/blog.klipse.tech/_posts/2019-05-01-seqs-and-the-city.md

 # Conclusion

-Let's conclude this article by this quote from Alex Miller:
+Let's conclude this article by this [quote](http://insideclojure.org/2015/01/02/sequences/) from Alex Miller:

 > Sequences are the key abstraction that connects two of the most important parts of Clojure - immutable persistent collections and the sequence library.
-[Clojure sequences](http://insideclojure.org/2015/01/02/sequences/)